+Positive Impact

+Negative Impact

 There is a small risk of the reduction in the Foundation Learning budget resulting in a greater percentage of young people becoming NEET (Not in Education, Employment and Training).
 However, schools and colleges are funded to support these students.
 The LA grant has been additional to this and is not being stopped completely.
 Ending the small subsidy for The Key will have no discernible impact and has been part of a three year plan known by schools; again, this is a facility that schools are expected to fund from their own resources.

+Neutral Impact

+Issues or Opportunities that may need to be addressed

+Community Cohesion

+If it is relevant to your area you should also consider the impact on community cohesion.

 Directorate / Service Area Officer undertaking the assessment Learning.
-Workforce Development Service / Document / Function being assessed Name: Paul Evans Workforce Developme ent Team Job Title: Head of Service Business Plan Proposal Number A/R.6.605 (if relevant) Contact details: 507197 Aims and Objectives of Service / Document / Functio n
+Workforce Development Name: Paul Evans Service / Document / Function being assessed Workforce Developme nt Team Job Title: Head of Service Business Plan Proposal Number (if relevant) A/R.6.605 Contact details: 507197